Tetiana-KET/movie_library/README.md

 - [] **Dark/Light Mode**
   Use a theme toggle to switch between dark and light modes based on user preference.

+- [] **Scroll to Top Button**
+   A "Scroll to Top" button that appears when the user scrolls down the page.
+   This button allows users to quickly return to the top of the page for easier navigation, especially when browsing long lists of movies.
+   It fades in when the user scrolls down and fades out when the user is at the top of the page.

 - [] **Internationalization (i18n)**
   Support multiple languages to reach a broader audience.